tinkerhub/git-drive/README.md

 # Git Drive
 Normally we write google docs and save it in drive.
-Git drive is a self hosted platform where you can write docs and save it to a github repo instead.
+Git drive is an open source self hosted platform where you can write docs and save it to a github repo instead.
 The docs might be saved as mark down.

 ## Features
 ```